Community Rooms Philosophy

 - Sign our Meeting Room Appropriate Use Form

 - The Contracting Agent for the group must remain on premises during the course of his or her group's use of the room

 - All for profit, business, or commercial groups will be subject to a fee of $30 for the first hour and $20 for each hour thereafter, including partial hours

 - Non-profit organizations (defined as having officers and set bylaws), as well as governmental, educational, student groups, and groups of educators (e.g. 4-H, Scouts, teachers/home school educators) are exempt from room rental fees.

 - A $50 deposit will be collected from any group wishing to serve any food or drink other than water.
 If there are no spills or messes, the deposit will be returned at check out.

 Rooms may be reserved up to two months in advance.

 How to Reserve a Room

-Community Room reservations may be made during Greenwood Public Library's Hours of Operation:
+Community Room reservations may be made online or at the Patron Services Desk during Greenwood Public Library's Hours of Operation:

 - Room rental fees may be paid via cash, check, or credit card at check-in.